Need an idea for how to cook store-bought gnocchi? Read on for my tips and easy weeknight recipe (with mushrooms, tomatoes, and greens).

 - 1 cup grape or cherry tomatoes, halved*

 - Pinch of red pepper flakes

-- 3 generous handfuls of baby kale
+- 3 generous handfuls of baby kale or spinach

 - 2 teaspoons white miso, dissolved in about 1 tablespoon of water*

-- 1 16-ounce package of store bought fresh gnocchi
+- One 16-ounce package fresh store-bought gnocchi

 - Calories: 635

 - Protein: 16.3 g